 |Program||Expected Length||Project and/or thesis||Course based|

-The M.A. in Applied Linguistics is a 2 year research based master of arts program.
+The MA in Applied Linguistics is a two-year research-based master of arts program.
 The Master of Arts in Applied Linguistics involves coursework (five three-credit-units courses) in the areas of Linguistics and Applied Linguistics plus writing and defending an MA thesis based on individual research.
 Graduate students pursue original research on national and minority languages and linguocultures of Saskatchewan and Canada, as well as the research on languages and language teaching throughout the world.

 In particular, we are interested in research projects related to sociolinguistics, language maintenance in Canada and abroad, heritage languages of Canada, morphology, syntax, phonetics, TESOL, second/foreign/native language acquisition, and other areas listed below.
 Students can also make inquiries about other possible areas of language-related studies.

-Areas of research projects for MA thesis may include:
+Areas of research projects for the MA thesis may include:

 - general and applied linguistics